Private road ordinance amendments postponed

 What to watch

-The Township Board is scheduled to hold a second reading and consider adopting the ordinance amendments at its meeting on June 8, 2026.
+The Township Board was scheduled to hold a second reading and potentially vote on the ordinance amendments at its June 8, 2026 meeting.
+The outcome of that meeting is not yet available in public records.

-- If not all property owners are required to sign a maintenance agreement for a land split, how would costs and responsibilities for the entire road be allocated among all users?
+- If not all property owners are required to sign a maintenance agreement for a land division, who would be required to sign, and how would maintenance responsibilities be enforced for those who do not?

 Questions to check